2025 Isole

 “48/48/4% fiano/vermentino/muscat blanc à petits grains.
 Such a quietly thoughtful wine, elaborated with calm maturity.
 That’s the overarching story of this suite of debut releases – a real sense of purpose, of intent.
 Green apple, floral nectar, lemon pith, rock pools and sea spray, a piney-mint note, the tenor light and easy but the detail high.
 So nicely judged, the aromatic muscat contributing without dominating (it easily can), the texture so finely measured in its pithiness and ‘ripe’ acidity.
 Lovely.” - Marcus Ellis

-Inspired by the saline, low alcohol and textural dry whites found on various islands of the Mediterranean, hence the name ‘Isole’.
+Inspired by the saline, aromatic and textural dry whites found on various islands of the Mediterranean, hence the name ‘Isole’.

-A blend of Fiano, Vermentino and a small amount of Muscat Blanc à Petits Grains.
-From three different vineyards, each variety was crushed and left on skins for between 12-24 hours prior to fermentation to extract flavour and texture, seeing the resulting phenolics as a virtue not a fault, making for a wine driven more by texture than acidity.
-The dry wine was brought together to mature in a single sandstone amphora on fine lees for 11 months.
+A blend of 52% Fiano & 48% Vermentino.
+From two different vineyards, each variety was crushed and left on skins for between 12-24 hours prior to fermentation to extract flavour and texture at relatively low alcohol and making for a wine driven as much by texture as acidity.
+The two batches were brought together to mature in a single clay amphora on fine lees for 11 months.
 No fining.
-950 bottles made.
+1000 bottles made.

 Reviews